 Columbus, IN 47201

-Visitors are welcome.
-However, due to homesickness we recommend that visits by parents or friends be kept to a minimum during Ice Breaker and Junior sessions.
+With that in mind (as well as the occassional homesickness), visitation is limited.
+All visitors must be approved by the camp office and dean of the week prior to any visit.
 All visitors must sign in at the office immediately upon arrival and wear a visitor badge for the duration of your stay.
-Also please remember that campers will be on a schedule which must be maintained.
+If your visit is approved please remember that campers will be on a schedule which must be maintained.
 If visits are made during the evening hours, we request visitors depart before the campfire service begins.

-Our dining hall has a limited capacity.
-Please contact the camp in advance for meal times, available space and number in your party.
+Our dining hall has a limited capacity and many of our camp weeks reach capacity.
+Please contact the camp in advance for meal times, available space, and number in your party.
 There will be a nominal charge for visitor meals.

 *Call the camp office as these policies may change due to restrictions/guidelines camp must meet for health purposes.*

 STAFF AND VOLUNTEERS